 Avoiding spam filters

-- Massive list of filter-spooking words: If you follow Automational’s 475-word list, you’ll struggle to write anything.
-Nevertheless it’s helpful to have such a wide sweep of words and phrases that could cause problems.
+• Massive list of filter-spooking words: If you follow Automational’s 475-word list, you’ll struggle to write anything.
+Nevertheless it’s helpful to have such a wide sweep of potentially troublesome words and phrases.

 Diacritics and special characters